coq/coq/doc/sphinx/proof-engine/ltac2.rst

 .. cmd:: Ltac2 @ external @ident : @ltac2_type := @string @string
    :name: Ltac2 external

    Declares abstract terms.
-Frequently, these declare OCaml functions defined in |Coq| and give their type information.
-They can also declare data structures from OCaml.
+Frequently, these declare |OCaml| functions defined in |Coq| and give their type information.
+They can also declare data structures from |OCaml|.
 This command has no use for the end user.

 APIs
 ~~~~